stackbuilders/tutorials/tutorials/haskell/ghc-optimization-and-fusion/tutorial.md

 ```

 We should remember though that we want to pass that list around but we
-should not touch it until we want to “force” our list:
+should not touch it until we want to “force” consumption of that list:

 ```haskell
 map1 :: (a -> b) -> List s a -> List s b